Ismael-madou/Interface-restauration/README.md

 Our data comes from the restaurant owner himself who shares his information with us on his dishes and ingredients.

+#description of database

+our database is made up of two databases, namely menu data and dish data.
+These two bases will be joined to form the final database on which the project will be based.

 #objectifs